doniacld/outdoorsight/README.md

 **Mongo**
 * Add mocks on DB to mock it
-* Add a copy of session each time an endpoint is called instead of creating a new connexion
+* Add a copy of session each time an endpoint is called instead of creating a new connection
 * Add indexes on spots to have a more efficient on data access
 * Create a new collection `routes` to store all the routes and develop CRUD endpoints on `route` resource